Rajashekarjampala/python/elks/kibana/notes/README.md

             - To deploy the kibana by using below command specified namespace kubectl create -f service.yml -n <Name_space>

-            - Kibana UI Access using localhost:port or VM_IP:port
+            - Kibana UI Access using localhost:port or VM_IP:5601

         3. kubectl commands for debug
             - Describe the pod by using below command